peak/s5cmd/README.md

 `s5cmd` will retry 10 times for about a minute.
 You can adjust the number of retries with `--retry-count` option.

+## Using wildcards

+Most shells can attempt to expand wildcards before passing the arguments to `s5cmd`, resulting in surprising `no matches found` errors.

+To avoid this problem, surround the wildcarded expression with single quotes.

 ## Output

 `s5cmd` supports both text and JSON outputs.